omar-qazi/who-wants-to-be-a-goillionaire/README.md

 # Who wants to be a Goillionaire!
-- A quiz game where you are asked a series of questions.
+- A quiz game where you are asked a series of questions (fetched from quizapi.io).
 - Answer correctly and you get $100,000 for each correct answer.
 - Answer incorrectly, and you lose all.